akmtaiwansoftware/docs/reference/products/device-api/http/README.md

 To perform a request with long polling, simply add the header `Request-Timeout: <miliseconds>` to your request.
 The server will then wait until a new datapoint is written to the given resource and will then immediately return the value.
 If no datapoint is written before that time, a `304 Not Modified` is returned and the client may make another long polling request to continue monitoring that resource.

 You may also optionally add an `If-Modified-Since` header to specify a start time to wait.
 This is exactly the same as the `alias.last` semantics in scripting.
-You will want to use this if it's important that you receive all updates to a given resource; otherwise it is possible to miss points that get written between long polling requests.
+You will want to use this if it's important that you receive all updates to a given resource; otherwise, it is possible to miss points written between long polling requests.

-Note: only one resource may be read at a time when using long polling.
+**Note:** Only one resource may be read at a time when using long polling.

 ### request
 ```